G-Nome: Gameplay

 The entirety of G-Nomes gameplay is based around close-surface combat, by the means of direct foot movement or the occupancy of vehicles.
-The majority of the vehicles are bipedal assault machines called "HAWCs", (Heavy Armored Weapons Chassis), that usually carry between two and four weapon mounts, which vary between laser pulse weapons, machine guns and missiles.
-Aside from the HAWCs, each of the races in the game maintain hovercraft and armored support vehicles, for strategic insurance and variability.
-Larger vehicles are capable of carrying passengers, although the well-being of the pilot and the vehicle's maintenance greatly affects the longevity in which the passengers may occupy the vehicle.
-Foot combat is generally disadvantaged to opponents occupying vehicles; however, ground soldiers are equipped not only with low-energy laser rifles, but non-lethal grenade launchers called GASHRs, which upon impact, will eject the occupants of any vehicle or structure.G-Nome features four alien factions- the Darken, the Union, the Mercs and the Scorp.
-Each of these races represent a certain environmental theme; the Darken are desert-themed, the Union-centered portion takes place in a volcanic land, the Mercs are snow and ice-themed and the Scorp are nature-themed.
+The majority of the vehicles are mecha assault machines called "HAWCs", (Heavy Armored Weapons Chassis), that carry between two and four weapons, including laser pulse weapons, machine guns and missiles.
+Each race also has hovercraft and tanks.
+Certain vehicles may carry passengers.
+Equipped with low-energy laser rifles, foot combatants are generally disadvantaged to vehicle-occupying opponents, though non-lethal grenade launchers called GASHRs will eject the occupants of any vehicle or structure upon impact.G-Nome features four alien factions: the Darken, the Union, the Mercs and the Scorp.
+Each of these races represent a certain environmental theme; the Darken are desert-themed, the Union-centered portion takes place in a volcanic land, the Mercs are snow and ice-themed and the Scorp are grassland-themed.
 All the races maintain similar naming conventions and strength orientation in regards to their vehicles and structures, with certain attributes of one vehicle having a relative advantage over the other.
 The one exception to this would be the Mercs, whose faction features an extra vehicle and all their vehicles do not feature auto-eject systems upon destruction, causing a guaranteed fatality, if not attended to.